npiegdon/xwing2-quick-reference/README.md

 - **Maneuvers**: Never confuse Segnor's Loop with Tallon Roll again!
 Also sorts out the subtle differences between moving through and overlapping various objects.
 Includes a diagram showing each.
 - **Obstacles**: What it means when you hit one and the differences between them.
 - Some front page wording has been updated to clarify a few subtle points.
+- **Devices**: A new 2-page overview of all bombs, mines, and remotes, and their effects.
+- **Scenarios**: A new 2-page overview of the standard-play scenarios introduced by AMG with version 2.5.

 ## Color Dice Font